ICanBoogie/Accessor/README.md

 which creates the associated property when it is invoked.

 __Another thing to remember__: You don't _need_ to use getter/setter for everything and their cats, PHP is no Java, and it's okay to have public properties.
-With great power comes great responsibility.
-So enjoy getters/setters, but please use them wisely.